-Choose one of the old fashioned praline recipes and enjoy a confection favored in the Old South.
-You'll find the pecan pralines are super delicious when used in combination with other desserts.
-For instance, they make yummy crushed pecan candy toppings for ice cream and puddings, and they are scrumptious in homemade ice cream.
+Choose an old fashioned pecan praline candy recipe and enjoy a confection long favored in the Old South.
+You'll find the homemade pralines are super delicious when used in combination with other desserts.
+For instance, they make yummy crushed pecan candy toppings for ice cream sundaes.

 However, the best way to enjoy your homemade pralines is to pop them into your mouth for a crunchy chewy treat.
 But, you'll find it's impossible to eat just one piece.
 So, make lots!
 They're so good they won't last long!

 The Times Cook Book, No. 2 (1905)